vpanyushenko/bubbles/src/assets/markdown/changelog/index.md

 - Text in TableCell can now be aligned left
 - Sidebar subtitle indenting when no back button is present
 - Make sure text is left aligned on select
+- Mobile options for tables
+- Better gradients on overlays

 <br>